wesql/wescale/go/vt/vttablet/tabletmanager/vdiff/README.md

 ### Database Schema

-A new set of tables have been added to the `_vt` database to support vdiff2.
+A new set of tables have been added to the `mysql` database to support vdiff2.

 #### vdiff
 Contains one row per workflow for which vdiff has been requested.
 Currently only one vdiff can run at a time for a given workflow, so if it has to be restarted its state will be reset.
 It maintains the state of the vdiff and options specified.